3D Printers

 What type of plastic do your printers use?

-In the past, we’ve used PLA filament.
-In Fall 2023, we’re piloting a new variant of PLA filament that is fully compostable.
-It’s called PolyTerra and can be thrown in any compost bin at Elon, allowing us to compost failed prints, and supports.
-Let us know if you like or don’t like the new filament.
-At the end of the semester, we’ll determine whether to make the switch permanent.
+PLA only.
+We’re currently using a variant of PLA filament that is fully compostable.
+It’s called Panchroma and can be thrown in any compost bin at Elon, allowing us to compost failed prints and supports.

 If you’d like to use another specialty filament for a special project, please contact the Maker Hub and explain your project and what material you’d like to use.